Projects (selection)

 (organizer and editor)

-The spinter meeting on this topic was organized in collaboration with Prof. em.
+The splinter meeting on this topic was organized in collaboration with Prof. em.
 Dr. Gudrun Wolfschmidt.
 The contributions to the volume in her series “Nuncius Hamburgensis” cover tangible and intangible astronomical heritage (e.g. observatories and constellations).

 featuring the proceedings of a splinter meeting in the German Astronomical Society 2020